 In fact, the average person can expect to spend about 35-40% of what they paid in cruise fare as onboard spending.

 But some luxury cruise lines — including Princess Cruise Lines — are making a change.
-Instead of charging additional amounts for many items, the cruise line is giving passengers the option of including the costs in the fare.
+Instead of charging additional amounts for many items, the cruise line is giving passengers the option of including the costs in the fare, giving a more all-inclusive experience.

-That said, there are plenty of questions you might have about the Princess deal, including if it’s worth it.
+That said, there are plenty of questions you might have about the Princess deals, including if it’s worth it.
 Here’s what you need to know.

 In This Article...